U.S. musician Marcus Miller hurt in Swiss bus crash

 Miller, who plays keyboard and clarinet as well as electric bass, has collaborated with Miles Davis and Luther Vandross and was on tour to promote his album Renaissance.

-Earlier this year, 22 children and six adults returning from on a ski trip organized by a Belgian school were killed in a bus crash in Switzerland.
+Earlier this year, 22 children and six adults returning from on a ski trip organised by a Belgian school were killed in a bus crash in Switzerland.
+(Reporting by Emma Thomasson; Editing by Jon Hemming)